mlhartme/pommes/README.md

 all trunks checked out, you can run `pommes remove -stale` to remove checkouts that are no longer used.

-### Status
+### List

-`pommes st` lists all checkouts in the current directory, together with a status marker similar to `svn st`.
+`pommes ls` lists all checkouts in the current directory, together with a status marker similar to `git status`.

-This command is useful to cleanup your checkouts.
-E.g. you can see where you have uncommitted files: run it on a subtree with many checkouts before you run `rm -rf`

 If a checkout is not in your database, `st` flags it with `?` and prints the command you can run to get it into your database.